The conference will be held online via Zoom. Thanks to the University of Adelaide, Australia, for making this possible.

 If TUG2021 is held online we will revisit this decision with more time to plan and the experience of lessons learned in TUG2020.

-Sponsored by the TeX Users Group, DANTE e.V., Overleaf, the Cary Graphic Arts Collection at the Rochester Institute of Technology, STM Document Engineering Pvt Ltd, University of Adelaide, Australia, and individual donors.
+Sponsored by the TeX Users Group, DANTE e.V., Adobe, the Cary Graphic Arts Collection at the Rochester Institute of Technology, Overleaf, STM Document Engineering Pvt Ltd, University of Adelaide, Australia, and individual donors.
 Thanks to all.

 Additional sponsors are greatly appreciated, as is mentioning the conference to colleagues and in any other contexts.